Any modern realtor knows how important it is to cultivate and grow their database.

 To create an effective real estate lead magnet, you need to know three things about your target audience: their side, their stride and their bribe.

 Side: This refers to the “side” of the market your target audience lies on.
 Basically, are they buyers or sellers?
 Within those categories there are subcategories such as relocation buyers, investors, and downsizers.
-Each of your lead magnets should only target one side, but you can make multiple lead magnets if you’d like to target other sides.
+Each of your lead magnets should only target one side, but you can make more than one lead magnet if you’d like to target other sides.

 Bribe: “Bribe” is just another (more honest) word for lead magnet.
 You must identify what specific kind of bribe works best on your particular target audience.
 Video, face-to-face, consultative, long-form text, short-form text, lists…?
-You can and should experiment with different types of bribes until you find your perfect fit.
+Choose the wrong bribe and you’ll wonder why no one signs up for it.
+Experiment with different types of bribes until you find your perfect fit.

 With those three concepts in mind, we will look at the most effective types of real estate lead magnets and then drill down into examples and how they might differ for each side of the market.